RamiroDeLeon/timekin/README.md

 # Timekin

-Timekin is a personal journaling web app designed to help preserve memories and legacy through rich text, media, location tagging, and mood metadata.
-This is the V1 scaffolding phase, showcasing a clean full-stack setup and deployment pipeline.
+Timekin is a personal journaling web app designed to help preserve memories, moods, and moments — enriched with media, location tagging, and emotion-based context.
+This repository contains the full-stack monorepo for Timekin, built as a clean, resume-ready V1 showcase project.

 ---